Skip to main content Skip to home page

 • Work in operations to understand all features of medication ordering, stocking, compounding, delivery, distribution, administration and inventory management.

-• Shadow clinical pharmacists to understand how they provide and impact patient care while working cooperatively with other disciplines.
+• Shadow clinical pharmacists and other pharmacy disciplines to understand how they provide and impact patient care while working cooperatively with other disciplines.

 • Participate in discussions and case studies that reinforce and expand on classroom education.